Chintamani, Karnataka: Soil

 Taluk mostly consists of Clayey-Loam Soil.
-This soil has moisture-retention capacity and allows deep furrowing and is suitable for cultivation of cereals, vegetables and pulses.
+This soil has moisture-retention capacity and allows deep furrowing and is suitable for cultivation of cereals, vegetables, and pulses.

 Rivers

-The Taluk doesn't have any perennial rivers.
+The Taluk does not have any perennial rivers.
 River Papagni has got its catchment basin on the hills of Ambajidurga.
-The basin over the years has got completely ruined with no vegetation and with soil erosion.
-Recently, under NREGA guidelines about 73,111 plants are planted and being nurtured to improve the conditions at the catchment basin and inflow of the once existing river.
+Over the years, the basin has got completely ruined with no vegetation and with soil erosion.
+Recently, under National Rural Employment Guarantee Act (NREGA) guidelines about 73,111 plants are planted and being nurtured to improve the conditions at the catchment basin and inflow of the once existing river.

 Water Resources

 Chintamani has a few large lakes that take care of the Town's thirst for water.
-Kanampalli Lake is the main water reservoir for the Town.
-Besides other lakes include – Ambajidurga Lake, Gopasandra Lake, Malapalli Lake, Nekkundipete Lake.
+Kanampalli Lake is the main water reservoir for the town.
+Other lakes include – Ambajidurga Lake, Gopasandra Lake, Malapalli Lake, and Nekkundipete Lake.
 Under the 100 Crore Grant Scheme, these lakes are being rejuvenated and storage is being upgraded with modern facilities.

 Civic Administration

 The Taluk falls under Bangalore Division and Chikkaballapur Sub-Division.
 The Taluk consists of 6 hobblies – Chintamani, Ambajidurga, Kaivara, Muragamalla, Munganahalli and Chilakalanerpu.
 Of these, Chintamani Hobbli forms the Chintamani Town.
 The 6 hobblies together have around 339 villages.

-The Taluk Administration lies with the Taluk Panchayat, which will be in-charge of the implementation and progress of the developmental activities and schemes.
+The Taluk Administration lies with the Taluk Panchayat, which will oversee of the implementation and progress of the developmental activities and schemes.
 Executive Officer, Taluk Panchayat looks after the administration.
 Who in turn chief executive officer, Zilla Panchayat.

 The Chintamani Municipality was constituted on 28 November 1938.
 In the year 1995, it was reconstituted to form City Municipal Council.
 The City Council currently contains 31 wards each represented by a Councillor.